HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make feed-frozen-inputs

 Now, we can make a frozen test at some specific timestep.
-Let us send the corresponding gules to the processor, for timestep 29999
+Let us send the corresponding gules to the processor, for timestep 9999

-~> make send-frozen-rules TIMESTEP=29999
+~> make send-frozen-rules TIMESTEP=9999
 ~> make cxsom-ping-processor

-Now, the statistics for timestep step 29999 have been computed in timelines zfrz-0029999-*, let us visualize it.
+Now, the statistics for timestep step 9999 have been computed in timelines zfrz-009999-*, let us visualize it.

-~> make view-frozen TIMESTEP=29999
+~> make view-frozen TIMESTEP=9999
-~> evince evince snap-029999.pdf
+~> evince snap-00009999.pdf

-Ok, now, let us make a nice movie...
+Ok, now, let us make a nice movie, with 1 frame every 50 timesteps.

-~> make movie
+~> make movie EVERY=10